Installer Directory

 What’s Involved in the ‘As Built’ Report?

-• The construction details are reassessed once the building is complete, and any final details taken into account such as heat pump model or air tightness score.
+• The construction details are reassessed once the building is complete, and any final details are taken into account such as heat pump model or air tightness score.

 • The final report produces the EPC.